volumio/docs/docs/00_User_Manual/04_Volume_Control_and_audio_quality.md

 ### Introduction
 It's not true that enabling volume control ALWAYS tampers with bit perfect.
 There are two ways to get volume control:
-* Software mixer: the audio streaming is manipulated to get the desired volume change.
-This makes the stream not bit perfect, and degrades sound quality.
+* Software mixer: the audio stream is manipulated to get the desired volume change.
+  This makes the stream not bit-perfect and degrades sound quality.
 * Hardware Mixer: some DACs (not all) have an array of internal resistors they can use to change the volume.
   In this mode, you can change the volume while keeping the audio stream bit perfect and avoid any audio quality degradation.